 In 2060, the Venus orbit will leave the Pleiades cluster, still heading towards the maximum of its orbit inclination.
 It’s worth knowing what will happen next.

 I wrote earlier, that the 243 years Venus cycle is not the only one, as we can be aware of.
-It’s good to check how does the position of this planet look at a certain date.
+It’s good to check how the position of this planet looks at a certain date.
 In our case, this date is the moment of best conjunction with the Pleiades or alternatively the closest approaching to this cluster from any part of the sky.

 Standing by 2060 for a moment, we can take a look at another, but further conjunctions which take place earlier on later (Pic.
 13).

 As we can see, there are 3 separate orbit tracks.
-Basically, Venus will cross the Taurus constellation 5 times within the 8 year period, but again, we are considering as much fixed moment of time as possible.
+Basically, Venus will cross the Taurus constellation 5 times within the 8-year period, but again, we are considering as many fixed moments of time as possible.
 Taking into account the April approaching, an observer will see Venus in this section of the sky 3 times in this 8 years cycle.
 To make you more convinced of this, let’s add up to 8 years to each date presented here.
 Finally, we are getting 2066, 2068, and 2071.
 Taking the 8 years down from the basic moment, we will receive accordingly 2050, 2052, and 2055.
 As you can see, in the 8 years period Venus meets the Taurus constellation in April 2058, next in April 2060, then in April 2063, and finally again in April 2066 after 8 years, which opens somewhat the new “period”.

-Translating it into the meeting with the Pleiades, we will get essentially the repeatable conjunctions as the Venus orbit “moves” northward on the sky.
+Translating it into the meeting with the Pleiades, we will get essentially the repeatable conjunctions as the Venus orbit “moves” northward in the sky.
 Previously I wrote, that this period lasts about 50 years.
 Now we are interested in the timespan between the 2 periods such that.
 Thereby we are “observing” another 2 orbits shown in the pattern above.
 Knowing, that all of these lines “lift up” every 8 years by a few arcminutes, it must come the moment, when the second (middle) orbit will reach the Pleiades.
 It was told, that the Venus cycle lasts 243 years, being enclosed with ascending and descending node transits.
 Knowing it, we are aware, that the time needed for the middle orbit pattern (bright blue) to supersede the top orbit pattern (dark blue) is exactly 243 years!

 Firstly, back to the point, where I showed you the last close conjunction of Venus with the Pleiades on April 6, 2060, which is marked by the blue line, we can see that this track is “replaced” with the garish blue track around April 11, 2303 (243 years and 5 days later).
 Secondly, watch what is happening with the blue track, represented by the Venus orbit corresponding to the circumstances occurring at the time of our life.
-It reaches the maximum inclination north of the Pleiades cluster in 2092 and 2100, moving away towards the west afterward, as this inclination starts to drop.
-Before it happens, the Venus conjunction with the Pleiades occurs twice within the period shorter than 50 days (Pic.
+It reaches the maximum inclination north of the Pleiades cluster in 2092 and 2100, moving away toward the west afterward, as this inclination starts to drop.
+Before it happens, the Venus conjunction with the Pleiades occurs twice within a period shorter than 50 days (Pic.
 15).

 Over the next spans of 8 years, as the Venus orbit reached the Pleiades closely to its maximum inclination, the double conjunction won’t be visible, because the second approaching falls very close to the Sun.
 In 2068, the second meeting Venus with the Pleiades is its inferior conjunction with Sun at once (Pic.
 15).

 So far I was considering the three single orbit patterns inching northward every 8 years.
 We still don’t know what is happening in a much wider period of time both earlier and later.
 For this reason, I used the Cartes du Ciel Sky Charts 4 to simulate earlier and later dates matching the best to the situation, where Venus is the closest to the Pleiades.
-I am not meaning the conjunction right now, but only the moment, when for this given orbit the Venus appears to have the smallest angular distance to the Pleiades cluster in the Taurus constellation.
-This grand period of changes, where these moments make a 360degree rotation on the sky I called the Venus great orbit cycle, which can be treated as a saros-like period, which tends to repeat after about 3159-3160 years.
+I am not meaning the conjunction right now, but only the moment, when for this given orbit Venus appears to have the smallest angular distance to the Pleiades cluster in the Taurus constellation.
+This grand period of changes, where these moments make a 360degree rotation in the sky I called the Venus great orbit cycle, which can be treated as a saros-like period, which tends to repeat after about 3159-3160 years.
 In the case of the current ascending-node great Venus orbit cycle are 3152 years and 3,5 weeks (Pic.
 16).
 This timescale is big enough to see the changes in the sky caused by the Earth’s orbit precession.
-This time includes exactly 394 8-years cycles, where every single one is located around 22′ from each other.
+This time includes exactly 394 8-years cycles, where every single one is located around 22′ from the other.

 Following the pattern, the Venus “travels” from the last ascending-node transit pair, as occurred on November 21-22, BC 549 and November 19, BC 541 (grazing transit) through the exterior conjunction in AD 1124, which states the ratio: 1673 years to 1479 years, next reaches the Pleiades cluster in 2012, which leaving in 2060.
 It finishes off very similar ascending-node transits in 2603 and 2611, where the second one is grazing!
 The Venus path angular difference between the 2 transits mentioned is about 1,5′ (Pic.
 17).
 The grazing transit in 2611 can be seen in total (all 4 contacts) from Antarctica, whereas its counterpart 3152 years earlier was barely noticeable from the same region and missed elsewhere on Earth.

 Understanding this simple pattern, generated by the Cartes du Ciel Sky Charts 4 is a pivot thing to grasp the behavior of Venus’s orbit in its long-term period.
-In many sources, we can find that the ascending or descending-node transit pairs are different from each other, about you can convince, see, for instance, the transit patterns for the current and past Millenium.
+In many sources, we can find that the ascending or descending-node transit pairs are different from each other, you can convince, see, for instance, the transit patterns for the current and past Millenium.
 The transit of Venus, as well as its appearance in the Pleiades or in Antares (including also its occultation “from time to time”), has a cyclical nature!
 It repeats on average every 3159-3160 years.
 For the orbit cycle, which I am describing right now it’s 3152 years and 3,5 weeks, as shown above!
 The current opposite – great Venus orbit cycle for descending-node transits counts 16 years more, about which in detail in the next writing.
 The 3159 years time span gives exactly 13 of the standard Venus cycles, as we know from transit phenomena.
-These 13 standard cycles are expressed by the individual great orbit cycles on the sky, as shown earlier (Pic.
+These 13 standard cycles are expressed by the individual great orbit cycles in the sky, as shown earlier (Pic.
 13, 14).

 I believe, that this Venus orbit cycle is not the ultimate one, which could occur.
 However, we should realize the precession of our orbit, which in the consequence changes the Ecliptic arrangement in the sky.
-This fact influence directly on any conjunction circumstances not only Venus but the other planets.
+This fact influences directly any conjunction circumstances not only on Venus but the other planets.
 In this event a consideration, what is happening in a longer timespan, that aforementioned 3159-3160 years doesn’t really make sense I think.